No Products in the Cart

 Not only that, they also have wonderful benefits for your hair, skin, and make for a great addition to your healthcare collection in addition to being used for aromatherapy.

 There are a couple of things that you need to know before we get into the specific types of essential oils.
-The first is that, when applying these oils topically, you should always use carrier oil.
-These carrier oils are used to dilute the potency of the essential oils; things like jojoba or coconut oil.
+The first is that, when applying these oils topically, you should always use carrier oil rather than applying the oils from your essential oil bottles.
+Carrier oils such as jojoba or coconut oil are used to dilute the potency of the essential oils.

 You should always perform a patch test with the oil before applying it to larger areas of your skin just in case you have any sort of negative reaction.
 It is also worth noting that a great deal of essential oils are toxic and they absolutely should not be taken by mouth unless it is under the specific guidance of a healthcare professional.

 Lastly, you want to make sure that you buy pure essential oils.
-There are a ton of knock-off versions out there and perfume oils won’t contain the same kinds of benefits that true essential oils will have.
+There are a ton of knock-off versions out there that simply put, just smell good.
+Perfume oils won’t contain the same kinds of benefits that true essential oils will have.
 Be sure to look out for the knock-offs.

 If you want to take the leap into essential oils but aren’t quite sure where to start, here is a list of some of the most beneficial and popular essential oils on the market today.
 These are just a few that could potentially meet your needs and wants.